m4rkw/monzo-utils/docs/INSTALL.md

 1. A database is required, this can currently be either MySQL or SQLite3.
 If using MySQL you'll need to install that first.

-2. If you using MySQL create the database and import the schema:
+2. If using MySQL create the database and import the schema:

 ````
 $ mysql